TuringApp/Turing/README.md

 It provides a lighter alternative to the well-known Algobox, which is the currently de-facto widely used solution.

+**Note:** Turing was originally meant to be a school project for the [CS class](https://twitter.com/davR74130).
+Don't expect enterprise-grade code here.
+We do our best to keep the whole codebase clean, but some parts are still undocumented and not covered by unit tests.

 ## Quid, quis, quomodo?

 Turing is written in Python 3.6 and uses the PyQt5 framework for its GUI.
 It provides two work modes: